Sticky Garlic Tofu Noodles Recipe

 - Preheat oven to 425 degrees Fahrenheit.
 Line a sheet pan with parchment paper.

-- Add 1 tablespoon of the sunflower oil on top of the parchment paper lined sheet pan, and add tofu in a single layer on the sheet pan, and bake for 40 minutes, flipping halfway during cooking time.
+- Add the olive oil on top of the parchment paper lined sheet pan, and add tofu in a single layer on the sheet pan, and bake for 40 minutes, flipping halfway during cooking time.

 - Dish up noodles in a bowl, and top with a heaping scoop of crispy baked tofu.
-Top with sesame seeds an green onions for garnish.
+Top with sesame seeds and green onions for garnish.

 Nutrition